 Encrypting your emails and any attachments contained within them is vital to your recruitment process data security checklist.
 You should also consider adding a note to your email letting your candidates know that any information exchanged between you is encrypted and safe.
 This will go a long way in building trust.

-3. Keep It Minimal
+3. Keeping It Minimal

 You can never go wrong with keeping things minimal and only asking for information that is vital to the recruitment process.
-Asking for irrelevant personal information such as that about race, caste or creed can be very damaging to your brand and may even attract discrimination claims and lawsuits.
+Asking for irrelevant personal information such as race, caste or creed can be very damaging to your brand and may even attract discrimination claims and lawsuits.

 As a recruiter, it’s up to you to make sure your candidates know that the recruitment process they are put through will treat them fairly.
 The best way to do this is to limit yourself to asking candidates only about what is relevant and crucial to the job.